-The National Admissions Test for Law (LNAT) gives you the opportunity to enhance your application by demonstrating your aptitude for Law.
+The Law National Aptitude Test (LNAT) gives you the opportunity to enhance your application by demonstrating your aptitude for Law.
 This means that, if your A-Level predictions are below our requirements you will have an additional opportunity to prove that you would make an excellent student.
 If you do well on the LNAT test you are more likely to receive an offer to study with us, and more likely to succeed on our degree programmes.

 What does the test involve?

 The LNAT test consists of a multiple choice section and an essay.

 There are 42 multiple choice questions and these give a choice of five answers to a question about a passage of text, often taken from a newspaper, book, or other piece of literature.
 This part of the text examines whether you can comprehend and analyse written material.

 In the essay component of the test you will write a 500-600 word essay from a choice of three topics.
 We are looking for a well-structured essay with good spelling and grammar.
 It needs to be clear, giving a balanced argument including introduction, arguments for and against, and a conclusion.

 There are practice tests available on the LNAT website and we recommend you do these several times.
 The only other way we recommend you prepare is to read a quality newspaper every day as this will familiarise you with the language likely to be used in the multiple-choice section of the LNAT and assist with forming coherent arguments in the essay component.
 The structure of the test means that last-minute coaching is unlikely to help and is not something which we recommend..